joaomelo/calystone/DEVELOPMENT.md

 ## Do not use global stores

 Global store incentivise black holes modules that aim to solve many problems.This creates unintended dependencies.
 Expose every bit of state carefully by atomic exposure.

+## Postpone branches and dependencies

+If a inner class needs two piece of data to operate, require them at the constructor.
+Do not accept another class that maybe has the data in it and them create logic to check and throw.
+If this outer classes changes, now you have to update your inner class too.

+Let the code that constructs the inner class check if the data exists even if it envolves more boilerplate.
+The code will be easier to understand.